sofacoustics/SOFAtoolbox/API_MO/readme.txt

 This is a readme file for the SOFA API for Matlab and Octave.

 * Start the API: execute "SOFAstart" in Matlab or Octave.
 * No HRTF files to play around?
-Follow the advices in the readme.txt files in the HRTFs directories
+Follow the advices in the readme.txt files in the HRTFs directories.
 * Explore the API: execute some of the "demo_" files in the directory "demos".
 * Learn more about SOFA: read the specs PDF in the directory "doc".
 * Report a bug: send a ticket at https://sf.net/p/sofacoustics/.